Pawl-Patrol/Dynamic-Voice-Channels/README.md

 **2. Editing the default settings:**

-You can change settings using **`dvc!setup`**.
+You can change settings using **`dvc!edit <channel>`**.
 The bot will start an interactive session where you can change the name, limit, position and category of new channels.

 **3. Blacklist bad words:**